Tick, Tick... Boom! (film): Plot

 Jonathan's anxieties over the workshop and Michael and Susan's offers ("Johnny Can't Decide") are compounded when he learns from Carolyn that Freddy, who is HIV-positive, has been hospitalized ("Sunday").
 He chooses to prioritize the workshop ("Sextet Montage"), which leads to trouble in his personal life: Susan, frustrated by Jonathan's indecisiveness and obsession with his career, breaks up with him ("Therapy"), and he angers Michael when he deliberately sabotages the focus group.
 Michael accuses him of wasting the privilege to have a life with the person he loves—something Michael cannot do as a gay man in the AIDS crisis—for the sake of a financially unstable theater career.
 After receiving an encouraging call from his agent, Rosa, Jonathan tries to write the new song the night before the workshop, but his power gets cut off.
 He heads to a swimming pool to vent his frustrations before finally coming up with the new song ("Swimming").

 At the workshop are friends, family, and industry professionals, including Sondheim ("Come to Your Senses").
 Jonathan receives praise but no offers to produce Superbia.
-Rosa gives him a reality check that it will likely never be produced due to the content and production needs, so he must try again with a completely different show and hope something will stick, urging him to write about what he knows.
+Rosa gives him a reality check that it will likely never be produced due to the content and production needs, so he must try again and hope something will stick, encouraging him to write about what he knows.
 Discouraged, Jonathan begs Michael for a corporate job, but Michael, having changed his mind after seeing the workshop, urges Jonathan to continue in musical theater, revealing he is HIV-positive ("Real Life").
 Realizing that his career obsession has cost him Susan and harmed his friendship with Michael, Jonathan wanders through New York before finding himself at the Delacorte Theater.
 He finds a piano and reflects on his friendship with Michael and the sacrifices he must make for his career ("Why").
 He and Michael reconcile.

 On the morning of Jonathan's 30th birthday, Sondheim calls, congratulating him and wanting to talk more about Superbia, lifting his spirits.
 Holding his birthday party at the Moondance Diner, he is relieved to hear Freddy will be discharged from the hospital.
 Susan gifts him a blank sheet music book to help in his career, and they part on amicable terms.
 She narrates that his next project was Tick, Tick...
 Boom! before he returned to working on a previous project, which became Rent.

-Susan's narration reveals that Larson died of a sudden aortic dissection the night before Rent began previews Off-Broadway.
-She laments that though Rent brought the success Larson desired, he never got to experience it for himself, nor did he get to say everything he wanted to in his writing.
+Susan's narration reveals that Jonathan died of a sudden aortic dissection the night before Rent began previews Off-Broadway.
+She laments that though Rent brought the success Jonathan desired, he never got to experience it for himself, nor did he get to say everything he wanted to in his writing.
 In 1992, Jonathan performs the final song from Tick, Tick...
 Boom! as he optimistically looks to the future ("Louder Than Words").